christinaalfast/CPR-Finder/README.md

 ## CPR-Finder
 			Authors: Christina Alfast Espensen & Benjamin Henriksen

+## Description
+Identifies shares and checks file content for cpr-numbers (Danish Social Security Numbers).
+The search is performed based on regular expressions and can assist you in your GDPR efforts.
+Modulus 11 check is performed to minimize the amount of false positives.
+Dates where modulus 11 is not upheld are excluded.
+This tool will allow you to scan your environment.
+The tool is not meant as a substitute for a commercial enterprise solution if that is what you require.

 ## Installation:
 To install the prerequisites for **CPR-finder**, follow the instructions below
 1. Make sure you have the **Powershell Active Directory module** installed